General Grievance Procedure

 - Program requirements, admission to or dismissal from specific academic programs: program director, college dean, university provost

-- Dismissal from the University: university president
+- Academic Dismissal from the University: University provost

 The decisions of the university provost and the chief financial officer may be appealed to the university president, whose decision is final.

-If the concerns are still not satisfactorily addressed, students have the right to file a complaint with:
+if the concerns are still not satisfactorily addressed, students have the right to file a complaint with:

 Nebraska Coordinating Commission for Postsecondary Education